-Share issue is essentially the process by which companies pass on new shares to shareholders, who may themselves be new or existing shareholders.
-Companies can issue shares to both individuals or corporate bodies.
 Alongside the issue of shares, you may see the term ‘share allotment’ used.
-While there can be subtle differences between issuing shares and alotting them, for most companies and in most circumstances they amount to exactly the same process.
+While there can be subtle differences between issuing shares and allotting them, for most companies and in most circumstances they amount to exactly the same process.
 So we’ll use both terms to mean the same thing here.

 The main reason a company will issue new shares is to raise money to finance the business.
 Some examples will help to show the different scenarios where an allotment of shares may be considered.
 Here’s our top 10:

-- When the company is first incorporated, a number of shares will usually be issued.
+- When the company is first incorporated, a number of shares will usually be issued – there are a number of factors that influence how many shares to issue.
 This share issue, along with any money that the company may borrow, enables the company to trade.
-The initial shareholders are often referred to as ‘subscribers’, because they are said to subscribe to the new company’s Memorandum of Association.
+The initial shareholders are often referred to as ‘subscribers‘, because they are said to subscribe to the new company’s memorandum of association.

 - Shares may be issued in order to repay some or all of the company’s borrowing.